cocos/cocos-docs/en/editor/publish/index.md

     - [Publish to QTT Mini Games](publish-qtt.md)
     - [Access to Open Data Context](build-open-data-context.md)

-Developers can also publish game projects via the command line, see [Publish from Command Line](publish-in-command-line.md) for details.
+Developers can also publish game projects via the command line, see [Publish from the Command Line](publish-in-command-line.md) for details.

 ## Advanced Topics